theverygaming/sillyORM/docs/source/getting-started.rst

 To register them in the environment either call :func:`Environment.register_model <sillyorm.environment.Environment.register_model>` for each model or to make it a little easier maybe use a `decorator <https://docs.python.org/3/glossary.html#term-decorator>`_.

+After all models have been registered call :func:`Environment.init_tables <sillyorm.environment.Environment.init_tables>` to initialize them in the database.

 ---------------
 Further reading